See the brilliant wildflowers, rare pine trees and unique wildlife that thrive in the deep red sands and rolling dunes of the Simpson Desert.

 Visit Aboriginal art centres

 Join a tour or organise a permit so that you can visit the Aboriginal communities in the region.
-Santa Theresa art centre, located about one hour south east of Alice Springs, is famous for the intricate and colourful work of the local artists.
-More than 30 indigenous artists live and paint, carve or sculpt at Titjikala community, which is open daily.
+Keringke Arts Aboriginal Art Centre, located in Santa Teresa, about one hour south east of Alice Springs, is famous for the intricate and colourful work of the local artists.
+More than 30 Aboriginal artists live and paint, carve or sculpt at Tapatjatjaka Art and Crafts in Titjikala community, which is open daily.

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy

 Your details have been submitted.
 Please check your email and click the link to confirm your subscription.